rungjoo/simmc2.0/sub2_1/README.md

 3. meta-visual matching
     - Matching task between visual meta information of objects

-When testing, there are two ways to predict matching objects.
+When we test, we use the following method:

-1. **method 1** judges the objects corresponding to the system utterance predicted to share the same objects as the current turn as a matching score.
+- The model judges the objects corresponding to the system utterance predicted to share the same objects as the current turn as a matching score.
-2. **method 2** judges all objects corresponding to system firing predicted to share the same objects as the current turn as true.
 - All other objects are considered False.

 ## Download the trained model